 One repayment strategy that helps is making biweekly payments.
 Simply cut your monthly payment in half and make two payments per month instead of one toward your student loan servicers.

 You can lower your interest rate through student loan refinancing.
 Check out various lenders and our cash-back bonuses.

 Just be aware, you give up important benefits like income-driven repayment (IDR) and student loan forgiveness.
 You’ll also need good credit.
 If it’s a good fit, student loan refinancing can save you thousands of dollars.

 The debt avalanche method means you prioritize paying off your highest interest debt first.
 You make minimum payments on all of your other loans and throw any extra cash at your highest interest loan (for example, the Grad PLUS loan).

 Keep up this process and until your loans are gone.

 Still in school?
 Don’t wait to make payments.

-You can cut down interest while forgoing in-school deferment and start chipping away at your debt before it piles up.
+You can cut down interest while forgoing in-school deferment and start chipping away at your debt and principal balance before it piles up.

 6. Claim the student loan tax deduction